munrocket/ta-math/README.md

 Install npm package `npm i ta-math` or add `ta-math.iife.js` script file on web page.

 ### 2do list
 - [X] basic indicators and overlays
 - [X] unit tests
 - [X] es5 with babel
 - [X] coverage
 - [X] good looking example
 - [ ] forecasting and strategies (Holt-Winters, ARIMA, FFT [etc](https://www.quantstart.com/articles#time-series-analysis))
-- [ ] test for default parameters and not enough length
+- [ ] Js2Py?

 ### Contributing
 Feel free to contribute.
 Here [reference](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators) how to implement new indicators.
 There are test samples in the .xls files, also you can generate testing data with 'generator.py' file.
-To convert columns into rows use this [tool](https://www.browserling.com/tools/text-columns-to-rows).
+To convert columns into rows in .xls you can use this [tool](https://www.browserling.com/tools/text-columns-to-rows).